You can’t be rooted unless you’re free and you can’t be free unless you’re rootedL. Ingalls Wilder

 1. Coordinated Reflection

-The sensible environment/other/reality reflects itself in the sensing organism/self/belief as what-is-sensed or facts.
+The sensed environment/other/reality reflects itself in the sensing organism/self/belief as fact or what-is-sensed.
 By sensing what-is-sensed, the source and its reflection, in recollection, express themselves inwardly, as external normativity for the organism/self/belief, in recollection.
-Facts are content that shape form, a posteriori or after-the-fact, from the periphery- to the depth of being, in space.
-Facts move in from "there" to "here" and move out from "here" to "there", as content shapes form by temporalizing space, currently positioned between environment and organism, other and self, or reality and belief.
+Facts are content that shape form, a posteriori or after-the-fact, from the periphery to the depth of being, in behavior, facts move in from "there" to "here" and move out from "here" to "there", as content shapes form by temporalizing space, currently positioned between environment and organism, other and self, or reality and belief.

-The knowing organism/self/belief reflects itself in the known environment/other/reality as what-is-known or ideas.
+The knowing organism/self/belief reflects itself in the known environment/other/reality as idea or what-is-known.
 By knowing what-is-known, the source and its reflection, in construction, express themselves outwardly, as internal normativity for the organism/self/belief, in construction.
-Ideas are content that are shaped by form, a priori or before-the-fact, from the depth- to the periphery of being, in time.
-Ideas move in from "then" to "now" and move out from "now" to "then", as form shapes content by spatializing time, currently positioned between environment and organism, other and self, or reality and belief.
+Ideas are content that are shaped by form, a priori or before-the-fact, from the depth to the periphery of being, in cognition, ideas move in from "then" to "now", and out from "now" to "then", as form shapes content by spatializing time, currently positioned between environment and organism, other and self, or reality and belief.

-Space and time, or, more precisely, "here" and "now", are separately recollected and constructed, and are being reunited into one "here and now" again.
-If possible, each source fuses with the other's reflection.
-Facts, what-is-sensed or the source of recollection, must fuse with ideas, what-is-known or the reflection of construction, in the environment/other/reality, while knowing or the source of construction, must fuse with sensing or the reflection of recollection, in the organism/self/belief.
+Space and time, or (more precisely) "here" and "now", are separately recollected and constructed, and are being reunited into one "here and now" again.
+If possible, a source's reflection uniteswith the other source.
+Facts, what-is-sensed or the source of recollection, unite with ideas, what-is-known or the reflection of construction, in the environment/other/reality.
+Ideas, knowing or the source of construction, unite with sensing or the reflection of recollection, in the organism/self/belief.

-The precise "here" or "now" between the two sources and their self-reflections, is where or when content (what-is-sensed or what-is-known) is picked up by form (sensing or knowing), for processing.
-Therefore facts or what-is-sensed, are processed by temporalizing space "here", as ideas or what-is-known are processed by spatializing time "now".
-Temporalized space or what-is-sensed is still space, as spatialized time or what-is-known is still time, therefore the contents remain independent.
+The precise "here" or "now" between the two sources and their self-reflections, is where or when content (what-is-sensed or what-is-known) is picked up by form (sensing or knowing).
+Facts or what-is-sensed, are processed by temporalizing space "here" in behavior, and ideas or what-is-known are processed by spatializing time "now" in cognition.
+Since facts remain spatial in temporalized space and ideas remain temporal in spatialized time, facts and ideas stay dualistically independent.